Shadowborn/Preprocessing-II/README.md

 ## Task 1: Set Up The Project With Git

-* [ ] x Fork the project into your GitHub user account
+* [ ] Fork the project into your GitHub user account
 * [ ] Clone the forked project into a directory on your machine
 * [ ] You are now ready to build this project with your preferred IDE